-In 1943 during one of my grandfather's sorties for hatching eggs, a lone German fighter plane came in very low and strafed a main road between Erith and Crayford - then a semi-rural area with corn fields on both sides of the road.
+In 1943 I was with my grandfather on one of his sorties for hatching eggs.
+On this occasion, a lone German fighter plane came in very low and strafed a main road between Erith and Crayford - then a semi-rural area with corn fields on both sides of the road.
 I can still vividly remember seeing the young pilot's profile.
 He seemed not much older than I was - just like one of the boys we used to refer to at school as being 'one of the big boys'.
-I've occasionally wondered whether he survived the war.

 Granddad and I threw ourselves into a ditch and the fertile eggs in his raincoat pocket were, needless to say, smashed to a messy pulp!

 We then cowered for what seemed an eternity under the counter of the local corner shop until Granddad deemed it safe to run for safer cover.
 Just as well we did, as the plane turned and strafed the same road again.
 Granddad threatened me, "Say one word about this boy, and it will be the last time I'll take you with me"!
 I said nothing - not for many years afterwards!

 One day while I was cycling to school a German fighter plane appeared suddenly out of the clouds and loosed off a few rounds of machine-gun fire in my direction.
 It was all over in a few seconds, fortunately without me being hit.

-My mother related to me and my two older brothers that she was riding a bus west of London past a park, which naturally had been taken over as Dig for Victory vegetable garden allotments, when a German fighter plane made a crash landing.
+My mother related to me and my two older brothers that she was riding in a bus west of London past a park, which naturally had been taken over as Dig for Victory vegetable garden allotments, when a German fighter plane flew low and crashed.
 The bus stopped and everyone, including my mother, got off to have a look.
 They saw the pilot being taken into custody by a man wielding a garden fork.
 The man gave the badly shaken pilot a cigarette in exchange for the souvenir of a button off the Luftwaffe pilot's uniform.
 Another example of compassion to a fellow human being.